ndidplatform/ndidplatform.github.io/example-authen-flow.md

   npm start
   ```

-After start `ndid-api`, wait for `Commit` to display in `idp-abci` and `rp-abci`,
+After starting `ndid-api`, wait for `Commit` to display in `idp-abci` and `rp-abci`,
 then you can start the flow.

 ## Test the flow with POSTMAN

 You can download [POSTMAN collection](/assets/authen-flow-postman.json) and import to POSTMAN.

-At tab `http://localhost:8081/rp/requests/cid/1234567890123` in POSTMAN is use to create request, note that we hard-coded IDP to responsible for only authentication request for namespace `cid` and identifier `1234567890123`, if you want IDP to be responsible for others namespace and identifier please edit users.json and restart `idp-api`.
+At tab `http://localhost:8081/rp/requests/cid/1234567890123` in POSTMAN is use to create request, note that we hard-coded IDP to be responsible for only authentication request for namespace `cid` and identifier `1234567890123`.
+If you want IDP to be responsible for other namespaces and identifiers, edit `users.json` and restart `idp-api`.

-After create request you can see at `idp-api` that IDP receive message via message queue.
+After creating a request you can see at `idp-api` that IDP receive message via message queue.
 Now you can use POSTMAN tab `http://localhost:8081/rp/requests/...` and replace ... with `request_id` you get from former step to see request status in blockchain.

-At tab `http://localhost:8080/idp/response`, replace `request_id` in body with above id and you will see at `rp-api` that platform try to callback to RP via `callback_url` we send in `/rp/request/`.
-Which may result in error if you do not have any HTTP server listen to that url.
+At tab `http://localhost:8080/idp/response`, replace `request_id` in body with above id and you will see at `rp-api` that the platform will try to callback to RP via `callback_url` we send in `/rp/request/`.
+Which may result in error if you do not have any HTTP server listening to that url.

 ## Test the flow with our client-example

-You can also test the flow with our `client-example` repository.
+You can also test the flow with our `client-example` repositories.
-If you also run in same machine, you can run these scripts.
+If you run the examples in the same machine, you can use these scripts.

 - idp-client-app
   ```